-- They can contact Joe, with their parent's permission, either by email (firstname.lastname@example.org) or
+- Then send the letter, with their parent's permission, either by

 - If a troop is working on the merit badge, they can write a single letter as long as each Scout signs and writes his name and rank, showing that he worked on the letter.

-- Parents or leaders should verify that the Scout’s information appears legible and is accurate; Joe receives a number of letters every year where the Scout’s information isn’t legible or is inaccurate.
+- Parents or leaders should verify that the Scout's information appears legible and is accurate; A number of letters every year are received where the Scout's information isn't legible or is inaccurate.

 - Then, wait for a response.

-- Mailings are done every Wednesday; Scouts should allow at least three weeks for a response.
+- Scouts should allow at least three weeks for a response.

 - Information will not be sent to counselors or Scoutmasters, only to Scouts working on the merit badge.

-Joe receives more than 1,000 letters every year (in 2013, that accounted for 28 percent of all Scouts who earned this MB), and while he strives to send information within three weeks, there are times when that is not possible.
+Scouts send in more than 1,000 letters every year (in 2013, that accounted for 28 percent of all Scouts who earned this MB), and while the museum staff strives to send information within three weeks, there are times when that is not possible.

 BSA Advancement ID#: